anshulsinha1/617_16S_Tutorial/README.md

 ## 16S rRNA Analysis Overview:

-A general overview of 16S rRNA gene sequencing analyses:
+A general overview how to analyze 16S rRNA gene sequencing!
-I will provide information on all the steps below in the lecture, but the hands-on sessions will largely focus on library size normalization, calculating ecological distance, and generating ordination/relative abundance plots as these methods are universal techniques often used in microbial ecology analyses
+I will provide information on all the steps below in the lecture, but the hands-on sessions will largely focus on library size normalization, calculating ecological distance, and generating ordination/relative abundance plots.
+These methods are universal and often used in microbial ecology analyses